Enter the exposed group, controlled group, and confidence level into the tool, and the calculator will compute the relative risk.

 The relative risk calculator assists in predicting the comparative risk of occurrence of exposed and control groups of the population.

-Now calculating relative risk RR allows you to predict the comparative risk of occurrence of a significant event (or outcome) of exposed and control groups.
+Calculating relative risk (RR) allows you to predict the comparative risk of a significant event (or outcome) between exposed and control groups.
+The RR metric is especially important in the following situations:

-The result predicted by the RR interval calculator has a relative 95% confidence level to the actual event happening.
+The result predicted by the RR calculator is provided with a 95% confidence interval, giving a reliable estimate of the actual event occurring.

 a → Number of members of the exposed group who developed the disease